poludmik/rag-poc-deployment/README.md

 #### Demo Github Actions Workflow
 A dummy test is set in the .github/workflows folder.
 The workflow is triggered on push or pull request to the main branch.
 The workflow runs a test that always passes.
 This is just a placeholder for the actual tests that could be implemented in the future.

+#### Space for improvements
+This is a PoC project and there are many areas that could be improved.
+Some of them are:
+- Table parsing for financial reports.
+This could be used to extract more structured information from the reports.
+Packages like `camelot` or `tabula` could be used for this.
+- Reranking models for the retrieved documents.
+This could be used to improve the quality of the retrieved documents.
+- More advanced document preprocessing.
+Techniques like filtering could be used to improve the quality of the retrieved documents.